National Library of Zimbabwe

-The National Library of Zimbabwe also known National Free Library of Zimbabwe is located in Bulawayo second biggest city in Zimbabwe.
+The National Library of Zimbabwe also known National Free Library of Zimbabwe is located in Bulawayo, the second biggest city in Zimbabwe.
 It was established under the National Library and Documentation Service (NLDS) Act Chapter 25:10 act of 1985 which was passed by the Zimbabwean Government in 1985.

 Historical background to the establishment of NLDS

 The evolution of library services in Rhodesia before Zimbabwe's independence can be categorized into four distinct phases: Pioneer Stage (1895-1927); Carnegie Stage (1928-1947); Valley Report Stage and Federation (1948-1963); and Unilateral Declaration of Independence (UDI) Stage (1964-1980).

 Pioneering stage (1895-1927)

 The period 1895-1927 marked the inception of library systems in English-speaking Central Africa.
 Unique historical and educational influences shaped the development of public libraries in this region.
 A diminutive, literate white populace in proximity to administrative centers led the establishment of widespread libraries in a thinly populated territory.
 The initial public libraries emerged from the desire of a limited settler population to keep in touch with civilization in their homeland.

 Public libraries were initiated by individuals, often starting as subscription-based services.
 In Southern Rhodesia, the Bulawayo Public Library was the first public subscription library, opening in 1896.
 This was succeeded by the Gwelo Public Library (now Gweru Memorial Library) in 1897.
 The Queen Victoria Memorial Library, (now Harare City Library), was established in 1902 in memory of Queen Victoria Similarly, the Turner Memorial Library in Umtali (now Mutare) was founded in 1902 in honor of Major Scott Turner.
 Other subscription libraries followed in Enkledoorm (now Chivhu) in 1903, Gatooma (now Kadoma) in 1917, and Umvuma (now Mvuma) in 1926.

 Consequently, Southern Rhodesia developed a subscription-based public library system without governmental support.
 These libraries were isolated collections serving limited areas and only those who could afford to use them.